Emmanuelasika/SoraWatermarkCleaner/README.md

 ## 6. Datasets

-We have uploaded the labelled datasets into huggingface, check this out https://huggingface.co/datasets/LLinked/sora-watermark-dataset.
+We have uploaded the labelled datasets into huggingface, check this [dataset](https://huggingface.co/datasets/LLinked/sora-watermark-dataset) out.
 Free free to train your custom detector model or improve our model!

 ## 7. API

-Packaged as a Cog and [published to Replicate](https://replicate.com/uglyrobot/sora2-watermark-remover) for simple API based usage.
+Packaged as a Cog and published to Replicate for simple API based usage.

 ## 8. License

 Apache License

 ## 9. Citation